 - 1. Satisfactorily complete the program of study, - 2.
 Settle all financial obligations, - 3.
 Complete the clearance process, - 4.
-Complete three (3) hours community service as a freshman, three (3) hours community service as a Sophomore I or Sophomore II for a total of six (6) hours of community service; BHCLR-SN Accelerated Track students complete a total of three (3) hours community service as a Sophomore I or Sophomore II; reentry students will repeat community service hours dependent on the level of entry, - 5.
-Complete the educational plan as scheduled, - 6.
-Successfully complete comprehensive NCLEX-RN review course(s) approved by the program, - 7.
-Provide school approved photograph for the graduate composite picture, and - 8.
+Complete three (3) hours community service as a freshman, three (3) hours community service as a Sophomore I or Sophomore II for a total of six (6) hours of community service; BHCLR-SN Accelerated Track students complete a total of three (3) hours community service as a Sophomore

+I or Sophomore II; reentry students will repeat community service hours dependent on the level of entry,

+- 5. Complete the educational plan as scheduled, - 6.
+Successfully complete comprehensive NCLEX-RN review course(s) approved by the program, and - 7.
 Submit completed Sophomore II exit forms.